 We should respect other people who think differently than we do.
 It is ok to disagree, but we should respect others, especially when we are in positions of leadership representing people other than ourselves.

 Establishing a culture where it is not only acceptable but encouraged to disrespect those who you disagree with is not leadership.
-Making racially-driven jokes about congressional representatives is not leadership.
+Making racially-insensitive jokes about congressional representatives is not leadership.
 Seeing those jokes make it to your organization’s public Twitter feed is embarrassing.
 Making it ok to call your peers “fucking children” in emails and seeing screenshots of those emails released is concerning.

 Mocking your industry stakeholders through internal memos and staff meetings is not leadership.
 I don’t care if they’re not dues-paying members.
 If they still financially contribute to your organization because you represent their product through your branding, you owe them a certain level of professionalism and respect.